How to Can Concentrated Grape Juice

 Walking by the grapes on the vine in the yard, you know when they are done and it’s time to make juice.
 It smells like grape juice outside!
 We have two vines and we will process one and then the other.
 We make concentrated grape juice from the one vine along with grape jelly.
 The other we will share with friends and make quick grape juice.

-You will want to take your cleaned grapes and run them through your food mill or if you have a Kitchen Aid mixer or another mixer with a strainer, this is going to make this a lot quicker.
+You will want to take your cleaned grapes and run them through your food mill or food press or another mixer with a strainer.

 Grind the grapes up, separating from the seeds and extracting the juice into a large bowl.